jerryliangxia/portfolio-v2/posts/python-raytracer.md

 date: "2024-08-27"
 ---

 This Python raytracer implements a robust rendering system capable of producing realistic images with various optical effects.
 Rendering is split into two classes, `Scene` and `Geometry` classes.
-The `Scene` class manages the rendering process and contains all the necessary components such as camera settings, lighting, materials, and scene objects.
+The `Scene` class manages the casting and tracing of rays, while the `Geometry` class handles the intersection of rays with scene objects.

 You can find the full code for this raytracer [here](https://github.com/jerryliangxia/PythonRayTracer).